loganpkg/spot/README.md

 buffer has been modified.
 The filename associated with the buffer is presented next, followed by the current row and column number in brackets.
 The hex value of the char under the cursor (which may be in the command line) is displayed.
-Finally, the if the last command included a shell command which succeeded (the process terminated normally), then the exit status is displayed.
+Finally, if the last command included a shell command that succeeded (the process terminated normally), then the exit status is displayed.

 The command line is at the bottom of the window and is used for _two-step_